-How can I resolve definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?
+How can I resolve 1227 and definer errors when importing data to my Amazon RDS for MySQL DB instance using mysqldump?

-When I attempt to import data to an Amazon Relational Database Service (Amazon RDS) for MySQL DB instance using mysqldump, I receive an error similar to the following:
+When I attempt to import data to an Amazon Relational Database Service (Amazon RDS) for MySQL DB instance using mysqldump, I receive an error similar to one of the following:

 Definer error: example: /*!50003 CREATE*/ /*!50017 DEFINER=`root`@`localhost`*/ /*!50003 TRIGGER customer_update AFTER UPDATE ON `customer` FOR EACH ROW

-Definer errors are triggered when MySQL attempts to create an object under a database user, and that database user doesn't exist on the destination database.
-You might receive a similar error when MySQL attempts to create a user for localhost, which is not permitted for Amazon RDS.
-This is because Amazon RDS doesn't have superuser privileges.
+Definer errors are triggered when MySQL attempts to create an object under a database user but that database user doesn't exist on the destination database.
+You might receive a similar error when MySQL attempts to create a user for localhost, an action that isn't permitted for Amazon RDS.
+This is because Amazon RDS doesn't have superuser permissions.

-Definer errors can be addressed in multiple ways:
+Definer errors can be addressed in several ways:

 /*!50003 CREATE*/ /*!50003 TRIGGER customer_update AFTER UPDATE ON `customer` FOR EACH ROW

-2. Rename the definer users root and localhost to masteruser and %host, respectively:
+Rename the root to masteruser and localhost to %host:

 /*!50003 CREATE*/ /*!50017 DEFINER=`masteruser`@`%`*/ /*!50003 TRIGGER customer_update AFTER UPDATE ON `customer` FOR EACH ROW